This strategy statement provides a brief outline of our strategy. The strategy is a guiding document.

 Who are we?

-Within this framework, OTT provides an integral solution for think tanks, their funders, and other relevant policy stakeholders.
-Since its founding in 2010, it has shown proof of concept as a valued resource, evidenced by some of the following indicators of impact:
+Since its founding in 2010, OTT has shown proof of concept as a valued resource, evidenced by some of the following indicators of impact:

 - OTT has been a strong partner for emerging and existing think tanks and received feedback on how its support and guidance has influenced others’ work.
 This has included significant and sustained engagement with multiple think tanks, such as CIUP (Peru), BCSP (Serbia), Grupo FARO (Ecuador), and CSEA (Nigeria), among others, where OTT has been a consistent and catalytic voice for their growth, development, and success.